PevnevIlya/mdsubdlab/README.md

 email: varchar(128), NOT NULL
 telephone_number: varchar(128), NOT NULL
 - **Role**:

-id: Integer, PK, NOT NULL,
+id: Integer, PK, NOT NULL
-user_id: Integer, NOT NULL,
+user_id: Integer, NOT NULL
-permission_id: Integer, NOT NULL,
+permission_id: Integer, NOT NULL
 role_name: varchar(128), NOT NULL
 - **Permission**:
 id: Integer, NOT NULL,